Functional dyspepsia: relieving indigestion by addressing root causes

 Functional dyspepsia could be described as indigestion pain in the chest, or upper abdomen that occurs without any apparent cause.
 It is sometimes referred to as non-ulcer stomach pain.
 Symptoms usually include:

-• Feeling full after eating a small or regular sized meal
+- Feeling full after eating a small or regular meal (early satiety)

 Once all other explanations have been ruled out, such as cardiac pain, acid reflux (GORD/GERD), gastritis, IBS, IBD, SIBO, seeking a functional dyspepsia natural treatment will help to resolve symptoms for good.